 It is helpful to include a cover letter with your filing packet that lists the forms and documents included in your application.
 A cover letter will make it easier for USCIS to review your application.
 You are welcome to use this sample DACA application cover letter as a template.

 You should also make copies of everything in your application packet (including your check or money order) for your records.
 You should not submit original documents for anything other than passport photos to USCIS because you may not get them back.
 Instead, submit copies of these documents with your application packet.
-If you’re eligible, you can use our free app to prepare the required forms and supporting documents for your DACA application for free.

 What Is the DACA Application Time Frame?